Authorize.Net Payment Gateway Integration using PHP

 5. Handle API response and store the data in the database.

-Create Authorize.Net account to get API Credentials
+1. Create an Authorize.Net account to get the API login ID and key

-Signup to the Authorize.Net sandbox environment to get the API credentials to process test payment transactions.
-Sandbox is used for testing the payment gateway integration.
+Sandbox is safe for testing purposes before turning the integration to live.
 The following screenshot shows the Authorize.Net page with the generated API login id and key.

 Import PHP SDK to access Authorize.Net API